 "The ability to manage partnerships in today's business climate is indispensable.
 Why?
 Because when a business fails to meet customer needs and expectations, customers will do business elsewhere".

 Good service has nothing to do with what the business believes or thinks is right; it has to do with what the customer believes".
 That's why an organization needs to be very careful in setting up the customer's expectations at the proper level.

-The key to the successful positioning of value and service is not to create expectations greater than the service your company can deliver and provide.
-Bresler suggested two things organizations must do (1) Capture the business objectives and success metrics onset of the relationship (2) Align or collaborate with other teams on how to achieve their customer’s desired outcome.
+The key to the successful positioning of value and service is not to create expectations greater than your company's service can deliver and provide.
+Bresler suggested two things organizations must do (1) Capture the business objectives and success metrics onset of the relationship (2) Align or collaborate with other teams on how to achieve their customer's desired outcome.